 Proxies are solicited by and on behalf of our board of directors.
-Dr. Jeffrey Dayno (our Interim President and Chief Executive, and Chief Medical Officer) and Christian Ulrich (our General Counsel) have been designated as proxy holders by our board of directors.
+Dr. Jeffrey Dayno (our President and Chief Executive Officer) and Christian Ulrich (our General Counsel) have been designated as proxy holders by our board of directors.
 When proxies are properly dated, executed and returned, the shares represented by such proxies will be voted at the Annual Meeting in accordance with the instructions of the stockholder.
 If no specific instructions are given, however, the shares will be voted in accordance with the recommendations of our board of directors as described above.
-If any matters not described in this proxy statement are properly presented at the Annual Meeting is adjourned, the proxy holders can vote the shares on the new Annual Meeting date as well, unless you have properly revoked your proxy instructions, as described above.
+If any matters not described in this proxy statement are properly presented at the Annual Meeting, the proxy holders will use their own judgment to determine how to vote the shares.
+If the Annual Meeting is adjourned, the proxy holders can vote the shares on the new Annual Meeting date as well, unless you have properly revoked your proxy instructions, as described above.